mikecokina/elisa/README.rst

   :align: center

 Another approach is to use implemented fitting method based on `Markov Chain Monte Carlo`.
-Reading data output requires minimal expirience with MCMC since output is not simple dictionary but a descriptive set of parameters progress during evaluation of method.
+Reading data output requires an experience with MCMC since output is not simple dictionary but a descriptive set of parameters progress during evaluation of method.

 Following represents minimalistic code which should explain how to use mcmc method and how to read outputs.